 If people are not able to use your site, they are much more likely to bounce.
-By creating a fully accessible website, you can reduce your overall bounce rate, which often has a direct relationship to SEO performance.
+By creating a fully accessible website, you can reduce your overall bounce rate, which is an SEO KPI that has a direct relationship to SEO performance.

 Website Accessibility Protects Your Client’s Brand

 Brand equity is fragile.
 With the rise of cancel culture and the demand for accountability, brands need to plan and be aware of their presence and perceptions among their audiences.
 Accessibility features can improve SEO rankings, but they can also improve your client’s brand perception–which is one of the core benefits of SEO.
 And there may even be some legal implications as well.